-Non-Paper document developed by the 2018-2019 Ad-Hoc Working Group established by the World Heritage Committee Comments and proposed amendments by States Parties member, in line with the provision 22.5., 22.6 and 22.7 of the Rules of Procedure .
-The Committee strongly encourages the World Heritage Centre, the Advisory Bodies as well as the States Parties to the Convention to observe the Code of Conduct and abide by the following provisions: Australia remarks that "the non-paper notes at the beginning that the World Heritage Centre is "hereinafter: the Secretariat" and the edit below reflects this.
+Non-Paper document developed by the 2018-2019 Ad-Hoc Working Group established by the World Heritage Committee Comments and proposed amendments by States Parties The Committee strongly encourages the World Heritage Centre, the Advisory Bodies as well as the States Parties to the Convention to observe the Code of Conduct and abide by the following provisions: Australia remarks that "the non-paper notes at the beginning that the World Heritage Centre is "hereinafter: the Secretariat" and the edit below reflects this.
 The change in the order of the stakeholders is also made to reflect the order in which they are listed in the following paragraphs."
 And therefore proposes the following amendment: The Committee strongly encourages the Advisory Bodies, the Secretariat World Heritage Centre, the Advisory Bodies as well as the States Parties to the Convention to observe the Code of Conduct and abide by the following provisions The Czech Republic supports "without further amendments the wording of this principle."
 Sweden considers that "this section is structured around the key actors concerned which is suitable.
-The [] text marked in bold is unnecessary and should be removed" and therefore proposes to following amendment: The Committee strongly encourages the World Heritage Centre, the Advisory Bodies as well as the States Parties to the Convention to observe the Code of Conduct and abide by the following provisions: The Advisory Bodies shall: 15.
+The [] text marked in bold is unnecessary and should be removed" and therefore proposes to following amendment: The Committee strongly encourages the World Heritage Centre, the Advisory Bodies as well as the States Parties to the Convention to observe the Code of Conduct and abide by the following provisions: The Advisory Bodies shall: 14.
 Act in a manner consistent with this Code of Conduct, particularly in their capacity to advise the Committee in its deliberations.
-This includes transparent, equal and open processes, publishing of principles and criteria for selection of experts to missions, evaluations Australia notes that "this section needs the inclusion of active verbs to make clearer sense."
+This includes transparent, equal and open processes, publishing of principles and criteria for selection of experts to missions, evaluations and panels, strengthened efforts to enhance dialogue and provision of early advice.
+Australia notes that "this section needs the inclusion of active verbs to make clearer sense."
 And therefore proposes the following amendment: Act in a manner consistent with theis Code of Conduct, particularly in their capacity to advise the Committee in its deliberations.
-This includes maintaining transparent, equal and open processes, publishing of
+This includes maintaining transparent, equal and open processes, publishing of principles and criteria for selection of experts to missions, evaluations and panels, strengtheninged efforts to enhance dialogue and ensuring the provision of early advice.